netguru/coolcal-android/README.md

 ### Bitrise workflows:
 - **Feature** - used with feature branches.
-- **Master** - triggered by pushing to `master` branch, deploys to HockeyApp CoolCal production, used for production.
+- **Production** - triggered by pushing to `production` branch, deploys to HockeyApp CoolCal production, used for production.
-- **Staging** - triggered by pushing to `staging` branch, deploys to HockeyApp CoolCal staging, used for development cycle.
+- **Master** - triggered by pushing to `master` branch, deploys to HockeyApp CoolCal master, used for development cycle.

 ## Development